The new year is the perfect time to take stock of your life.

 For many, this is about making changes to diet or exercise routines.
 And that's fine, but motorcycle enthusiasts may have different resolutions, such as being a better rider or riding more in general.

-So, we've put together a list of 12 Motorcycle Resolutions you might consider adopting for 2023.
+We've compiled a list of 14 Motorcycle Resolutions you might consider adopting for 2024.

 Every type of motorcycle rider can benefit from these resolutions.
 Our motorcycling resolutions range from the practical (find the right insurance policy for you) to the adventurous (plan a cross-country road trip with your best friends).